opencadc/storage-inventory/raven/README.md

 org.opencadc.raven.publicKeyFile={public key file name}
 org.opencadc.raven.privateKeyFile={private key file name}

+# consistency settings
+org.opencad.raven.consistency.preventNotFound=true|false
 ```
 The key file names are relative (no path) and the files must be in the config directory.

+raven can be configured prevent artifact-not-found errors that might result due to the eventual consistency nature of
+the system by directly checking for the artifact at the sites (`preventNotFound=true`).
+This however introduces an
+overhead for the genuine not-found cases.

 The following optional keys configure raven to use external service(s) to obtain grant information in order
 to perform authorization checks: